Skip to main content

 Please don’t get confused: library() is the command used to load a package, and it refers to the place where the package is contained, usually a folder on your computer, while a package is the collection of functions bundled conveniently.

-Maybe it can help a quote from Hadley Wickham, Chief data scientist at RStudio, and instructor of the “Writing functions in R” DataCamp course:
+A quote from Hadley Wickham, Chief Scientist at Posit (formerly RStudio), and instructor of the Writing Functions in R DataCamp course, puts it well:

 Another good reminder of this difference is to run the function library() without arguments.
-It will provide you the list of packages installed in different libraries on your computer:
+It will provide you with the list of packages installed in different libraries on your computer:

 library()

-9. How to Unload an R Package
+How to Unload an R Package

 To unload a given package, you can use the detach() function.
 The use will be:

-10. What are the Alternative Sources of Documentation and Help?
+Alternative Sources of Documentation and Help

 As you have read in the above sections, the DESCRIPTION file contains basic information about a package, and even though that info is very beneficial, it will not help you to use this package for your analysis.
 Then you will need two more sources of documentation: help files and vignettes.